-The Council held its fourth annual fishing vessel oil spill response training tour in Whittier, Alaska, on September 25, 2018.
-The Whittier community was invited to join the council from 11:30 to 1:30 p.m., on a Stan Stephens Cruises vessel to observe the training.
-Over 60 members of the public participated in the event, including 25 students from Whittier Community School.
+The Council held its fishing vessel oil spill response training observation tour in Seward, Alaska, on April 14, 2022.
+Before the COVID-19 pandemic, this had been an annual event since 2016, rotating through several communities in the region.
+The Seward community was invited to join the council from 11:30 a.m. to 1:30 p.m., on a Major Marine Tours vessel to observe the training.

 The local fishermen participating in the training are contracted by the Ship Escort/Response Vessel System, also known as SERVS, to respond in the event of a Prince William Sound tanker or Valdez Marine Terminal oil spill.
-SERVS is Alyeska Pipeline Service Company’s oil spill response organization and coordinates annual oil spill response exercises in multiple Southcentral Alaska communities, including Whittier.
+SERVS is Alyeska Pipeline Service Company’s oil spill removal organization and coordinates annual spill response exercises in multiple Southcentral Alaska communities, including Seward.

 This Council event helps keep communities informed on what oil spill prevention and response measures are in place in Prince William Sound and downstream communities, especially those involving their local fishermen.
 Seward residents learned about oil spill response technology, tactics and how this program helps Alyeska operate safely in Prince William Sound.
 Narrators from both the Council and Alyeska were on board to describe the oil spill response resources and tactics used to help participants better understand the training.
 We would like to thank our partners, Alyeska/SERVS and Major Marine Tours, for helping to support this event.